Velocee/vlc-sdk/README.md

 ###Post Installation

-1. In the project settings, enable “Background fetch” located in “Capabilities” / “Background Modes”.
+1. In the project settings, enable “Background fetch” located in “Capabilities” / “Background Modes”
 2. In your application delegate, create or edit the performFetchWithCompletionHandler method to include the following line:
 ```
 -(void)application:(UIApplication *)application performFetchWithCompletionHandler:(void (^)(UIBackgroundFetchResult))completionHandler {